 To Check This Scenario

-- Under STORAGE Select Manage Storage
+- For older iOS, under STORAGE Select Manage Storage

 - Scroll Down to Messages